 You can ask for Form 16 from your employer even if you are not working under him currently, in order to file the ITR of the respective financial year.

-You can download the income tax Form 16 from the online website of the Income Tax department.
+You can download it from Income Tax department’s website.
 Generally, only employers are eligible to download this.
 This Form is available in the PDF Format, which you can download and get printed.

 - Here are the steps that will help you to download the Form 16 online: